Ananindeua Para, Brazil Travel Guide

 Walking and restricted cycling can be enjoyable ways to explore specific parts of Belém.

-Do not walk alone in deserted or poorly lit neighborhoods after dark, especially in downtown (Comércio) and port areas.
+Do not walk alone in deserted or poorly lit neighborhoods after dark, especially in the city center (Comércio) and port areas.

 In crowded places like markets, always be aware of your belongings to prevent pickpocketing.